About birth centres

 Your GP will give you a referral to the birth centre if it’s an option for you.
 This will depend on where you live, your health and your pregnancy history.
 Then you’ll need to call the birth centre to book in your first appointment.

 Birth centres can book up very early.
 If you’re pregnant and you’re interested in having your baby at a birth centre, it’s a good idea to make a booking immediately.
 You can ask to be placed on a waiting list if you don’t get in straight away.

 If you want to book into a birth centre but can’t, you might have other options for one-to-one care from a midwife.
 For example, you might be able to go to a midwifery group practice in a public hospital.
 You can talk to your GP about these options.

 Pregnancy care at birth centres

 Your pregnancy appointments are likely to be with a midwife at the birth centre.

-You might have one appointment with an obstetrician, or more if there are any concerns.
+You might have one appointment with an obstetrician, or you might have more if there are any concerns.

-You’ll be offered birth classes during your pregnancy care at the birth centre.
+You’ll be offered antenatal classes during your pregnancy care at the birth centre.

 When women see the same midwife or small group of midwives throughout their pregnancies, they often feel more comfortable and confident asking questions and talking about different aspects of their pregnancy, lifestyle and home situation.